 Most people associate MDMA (which is also known as Ecstasy or Molly) as a party drug–one used at raves and clubs.
 It’s not surprising, as this drug has been immensely popularized over the last decade for recreational use.
 However, MDMA has shown promise for treating in treating PTSD and trauma in ways unlike any other drug.

-MDMA has been used since the 70s, and it wasn’t used for recreational purposes.
+MDMA has been used since the 70s, and, at first, it wasn’t used for recreational purposes.
 It started out in a network of underground therapists who were treating their patients with MDMA.
 The results were very promising.
 Some of these psychiatrists even referred to MDMA as “penicillin for the soul” because of the way it opened up communication in struggling couples and how it encouraged insight into patient’s problems.

 Since the first trials of MDMA, the FDA has since approved phase two trials of the substance which are being conducted in four different locations.
 These recent trials have confirmed that MDMA works exceptionally for patients suffering from trauma.
 One study showed that 83% of people with PTSD who participated in the trial overcame their PTSD, while only 25% showed success with talk therapy alone.